-Evaluation Funds Expended (Resources) The Tell Them From Me Teacher Survey that was administered during September 2019 increased to 7.3 in the aspect of Technology.
+Evaluation Funds Expended (Resources) The Tell Them From Me Teacher Survey that was administered during September 2020 increased to 7.3 in the aspect of Technology.
 This was an increase of 0.8 from our baseline data and 0.5 above the NSW Govt Norm.
 Teacher release, parent information sessions, TTFM Parent, Teacher and Student Surveys, Rich Tasking resources.
-The Tell Them From Me Student Survey that was administered during September decreased to 66% in the aspect of Student Interest and Motivation.
-This was a decrease of 2% from our baseline data and 12% below the NSW Govt Norm.
-This is an area of focus for 2020.
+The Tell Them From Me Student Survey that was administered during September measured 75% in the aspect of Student Interest and Motivation.
+This was an increase of 7% from our baseline data and 3% below the NSW Govt Norm.
 Funding Sources: • Socio-economic background (\$10000.00)

-Key Initiatives Resources (annual) Impact achieved this year Aboriginal background loading Aboriginal SLSO Cultural resources eg NAIDOC day Teacher Release All ATSI students have a Personalised Learning Plan (PLP) that was designed in consultation with the individual and their family.
+Key Initiatives Resources (annual) Impact achieved this year Aboriginal background loading Aboriginal SLSO Cultural resources eg NAIDOC day Teacher Release Excursions (Ngara Choir) Funding Sources: • Aboriginal background loading (\$24 117.00) All ATSI students have a Personalised Learning Plan (PLP) that was designed in consultation with the individual and their family.
 The PLP is regularly reviewed and successes and achievements are celebrated throughout the year.
-Excursions (Ngara Choir) Funding Sources: • Aboriginal background loading (\$18 901.00) An Aboriginal community member (SLSO) was employed to undertakes a cultural program once a week for all ATSI students, with all ATSI students performing at the Ngara Assembly of Excellence at the end of the year.
+An Aboriginal community member (SLSO) was employed to undertake a cultural program once a week for all ATSI students, with Stage 3 ATSI students leading cultural games during NAIDOC week.
 ATSI students were also involved in various cultural experiences throughout the year and coordinated our NAIDOC day.
 Additional SLSOs were employed to assist ATSI students with specific learning needs.
 All ATSI students showed improvement in their learning as referenced from internal and external assessment and data tools such as the Literacy and Numeracy progressions.
-Low level adjustment for disability Sensory Equipment \$1000 SLSO & LAST allocated to support students with additional needs - \$129,482 PLSPs- \$600 Funding Sources: • Low level adjustment for disability (\$137 082.00) Staff member leading and overseeing NCCD was successfully completed.
-Strengthening of Learning and Support Team (LST) practices and processes had a positive impact on students referred through this process.
+Stage 3 interested students were selected to attend Kanwal PS to participate in Didge and Dance groups, however this was halted due to COVID.
+This program should continue next year.
+Low level adjustment for disability Sensory Equipment \$1000 SLSO & LAST allocated to support students with additional needs - \$146384 PLSPs- \$1,000 Funding Sources: • Integration funding support (\$47 838.00) • Low level adjustment for disability (\$100 446.00) Staff member leading and overseeing NCCD was successfully completed.
+Strengthening of Learning and Support Team(LST) practices and processes had a positive impact on students referred through this process.
 Additional release time allocated to the LaST coordinator to ensure tasks such as Access Requests and the NCCD register were accurately completed.
 Increase in LaST hours to support targeted students in a variety of ways including academically, socially and emotionally.
-Quality Teaching, Successful Students (QTSS) Peer observations Teacher release Program evaluations and checklists Consistent Teacher Judgement (CTJ) Meetings Funding Sources: • Quality Teaching, Successful Students (QTSS) (\$46 955.00) Some members of executive staff released from class one day per week to fulfil their work commitments and to support whole school initiatives and their stage/s in various ways including undertaking peer observations, program checks and leading conversations linked to consistent teacher judgement.
-Socio-economic background L3 Training FoR training Formative Assessment Professional Learning QTR training Casual Release days Funding Sources: Staff completed training in specific programs such as FoR, L3, Formative Assessment and QTR and staff were released to undertake classroom observations linked to these programs.
-Staff members collaborated on the School Plan (Milestones) and implemented programs accordingly.
-Community activities and forums encouraged parent participation at all school levels.
+Targeted SLSO and LAST support for students returning to school after COVID, to support learning needs and wellbeing.
+Integration Funding Support Provided to targetted students by SLSO, Quality Teaching, Successful Students (QTSS) Peer observations Teacher release Program evaluations and checklists Consistent Teacher Judgement (CTJ) Meetings Funding Sources: • Quality Teaching, Successful Students (QTSS) (\$37 000.00) Some members of executive staff released from class one day per week to fulfil their work commitments and to support whole school initiatives and their stage/s in various ways including undertaking peer observations, program checks and leading conversations linked to consistent teacher judgement.
+Socio-economic background L3 Training FoR training Formative Assessment Professional Learning Staff completed training in specific programs such as FoR, L3, Formative Assessment and QTR and staff were released to undertake classroom observations linked to these programs.
+Staff members collaborated on the School Plan (Milestones) and implemented